Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

-We now turn to a similar interpretation for our expression of the Macdonald index.
-To this end, we first note from Table \ref{tab:n=2-multiplets} that apart from an arbitrary number of derivatives $\partial\equiv \partial_{+\dot{-}}$ on each of the HL chiral ring operators, we should now also include the letter $\bar{\lambda}_{2\dot{-}}$ in the construction of operators.
-We will refer to the full set of operators contributing to the Macdonald index as the Macdonald sector, which as explained in Section \ref{ssec:defns} are 1/8 BPS (in $\mathcal{N}=4$ language).
-We should therefore, at least, include the additional generators in a 1/8 BPS truncation of the full $S_2$ multiplet (and their $\partial$ derivatives):
+We now attempt a similar interpretation for our expression of the Macdonald index.
+To this end, we first note from Table \ref{tab:n=2-multiplets} that the derivatives $\partial\equiv \partial_{+\dot{-}}$ and the letter $\bar{\lambda}_{2\dot{-}}$ should also be included in the construction of operators.
+This sector includes therefore at least the additional generators in the appropriate 1/8 BPS truncation of the $S_2$ multiplet (and their $\partial$ derivatives):\footnote{Assuming that all letters within this truncation of the $S_2$ multiplet can be taken as diagonal matrices, the covariant derivative turns into an ordinary derivative.}

-where $\tilde{\mu}$ is an $SU(2)$ flavor singlet, and $\tilde{\omega}_i$ transforms as a doublet (see, \textit{e.g}, Appendix A of \cite{Choi:2023znd}).
+where $\tilde{\mu}$ is an $SU(2)$ flavor singlet, and $\tilde{\omega}_i$ transforms as a doublet.
 We collect the indices of these operators and the simplest relations in the table below.
-The relations can again be verified by using that each matrix can be taken as diagonal.
+The relations can again be verified by taking each letter as a diagonal matrix.